fastoch/GitOps-Kubernetes-and-Flux/README.md

 The URL points to the GitHub repo location.
 The ref section specifies which branch to monitor.

-The above resource tells Flux where to find the application configuration, and how often to check for updates.
+The above spec tells Flux where to find the application configuration, and how often to check for updates.

 # Kustomization resource